 I'll send you my bill for inspiration later.
 Hah hah hah! :) It was a fun and fascinating conversation, and I love, love, love your sense of humor here. xo

-Even through the humor, one of. your super powers, I saw more clearly than ever the long painful road to your recovery and join your celebration of the happiness of now.
+Even through the humor, one of your super powers, I saw more clearly than ever the long painful road to your recovery and join your celebration of the happiness of now.
 Everyday a new now.
 I'm very happy for that huge shift in your life.

 A bonafide child of the sixties, I joined my boyfriend in several trippy substances.
 (That is not what people mean when they suggest a guide.)
 It wasn't life changing, and each time I was also greatly relieved to return to normal.
-Outside was the best, the worst were an all night restaurant that seemed to have a lot of mirrors.
+Outside was the best, the worst was an all night restaurant that seemed to have a lot of mirrors.
 Since I was more than ok with my normal, I stopped tripping.
 I also think Law School was a major interruptor.

 I could see how going to law school might get in the way!
 And thank you for sharing your experience too.
 Yes, you got it.
 The road to recovery was long, and painful, and hard.
 Frustrating to say the least, but what I never lost was my curiosity and willingness to try different things.
 And that's not to say that resistance didn't come up for me...often!
 If I ever do experience a psychedelic trip, it will be with someone who is truly a guide, a facilitator skilled in helping make the experience as valuable as possible, and also someone who can oversee my personal safety.
 That's a big one.
 I have been know to not think before I act.
 That's changing for me a lot.
 Thank you for your kind and thoughtful comment, Leslie. xo